silenceonthelam/ReactPiano/readme.md

 #ReatPiano

-A piano of sorts built using React.js and either Backbone or Angular (depending on how I feel).
+A piano of sorts built using React.js and the web audio api.